lostella/lostella.github.io/content/projects.md

 Things I've been working on (also check out my [Github profile](https://github.com/lostella)):

+* [Chronos](https://github.com/amazon-science/chronos-forecasting).
+Pretrained time series forecasting models, based on transformer architectures for language modeling.
+Some like to call these "time series foundation models", but I do not.

 * [ProtoGrad](https://github.com/lostella/ProtoGrad.jl).
 An experimental Julia package for gradient-based optimization of machine learning models.
 Essentially, a highly opinionated collection of design ideas of mine, on how deep learning frameworks should work.